ssa17/Codecademy/README.md

-//Projects created during the Codecademy courses
+//Projects created on Codecademy courses